Here are the states with monkeypox cases - NewsBreak

 New York has confirmed seven people have contracted monkeypox after the first case was confirmed on May 26.

-The state did not say where the individuals recently traveled but warned that those who have traveled to Portugal, Spain, the U.K., Canada or Central or Western African countries are more at risk to have the virus.Iowa mom publishes book on ‘living through loss’ 12 years after her son’s death
+The state did not say where the individuals recently traveled but warned that those who have traveled to Portugal, Spain, the U.K., Canada or Central or Western African countries are more at risk to have the virus.Where and how is monkeypox spreading?

 The state also said men who have sex with men and anyone that has close physical contact with others is at an elevated risk.